-If you are suffering from damaged hair, our clinics based in London and New York specialise in hair and scalp treatment and are here to help.
+If you are suffering from damaged hair, our Clinics in London and New York specialise in hair and scalp treatment and are here to help.

 How Can You Protect Your Hair If You Bleach It?

 A pre-shampoo conditioning treatment will plump your hair with moisture, making it more elastic and less likely to snap.
-A good pre-shampoo conditioner, such as our hero product Elasticizer, will also add shine, manageability and bounce.
+An effective pre-shampoo treatment, such as our hero product Elasticizer, will also add shine, manageability and bounce.
 We recommend using a pre-shampoo conditioning treatment three days before and three days after bleaching or highlighting, and then weekly thereafter.

 After bleaching, your hair’s cuticle (outer layer) will be raised, making your hair more vulnerable to moisture evaporation.
 This is a particular hazard during heat styling.
-Heat-protectant sprays and serums, such as our Perfecting Spray, will help shield your hair from moisture evaporation under blow-dryers, irons and tongs.
+Heat-protectant sprays and serums, such as our Perfecting Primer Heat Protection Spray, will help shield your strands from moisture evaporation under blow-dryers, irons and tongs.

 Bleaching raises your hair’s cuticles, causing strands to interlock and tangle easily.
-Use a conditioner after every shampoo to flatten the cuticle, seal in moisture, reduce knots, and add shine.
+Be sure to use a conditioner after every shampoo to flatten the cuticle, seal in moisture, reduce knots, and add shine.
 For long-lasting colour, try ourPure Colour Conditioner which deeply nourishes colour-treated and chemically processed hair, while adding beautiful body, bounce and shine.
 What’s more, colour lasts up to 100% longer* and remarkable colour protection for up to 24 washes**.